How to Bleed Honda Rancher 350 Brakes

 PRO TIP: If the brakes haven't been bled in a long time and the two reservoir cap screws are badly corroded, you might need an impact driver to loosen them.

 Step 2.
-Locate the bleed valve on the inside of the brake assembly's backing plate.
+Inspect the bleed valve on the inside of the brake assembly's backing plate.
 The valve is just behind the brake line, and is covered with a rubber dust cap.
-If the dust cap is missing and the bleed valve is corroded, you should replace them.
+If the dust cap is missing and/or the bleed valve is corroded, replace them.

 PRO TIP: Always bleed the brake furthest from the reservoir first, which on a Rancher TRX350 is the left side brake.